All Episodes

 In fact, I think he's better than he's ever been.

-President Biden has a photographic Memory, his understanding and mastery of a complicated geopolitical situation is remarkable.
+His understanding and mastery of a complicated geopolitical situation is remarkable.

-He is sharp, intensely probing and detail oriented and focused.
+He is sharp, intensely probing, and detail-oriented and focused.

-I mean, Carol, floor's yours.
+I mean, Carol, pleasures.

-I mean, the guy's basically a genius.
+I mean, the guy's basically a genius, but look at it.

-But look at it, it comes in his family.
+It comes in his family.

-They, you know, the genetics in that family.
+You know, the genetics in that family.

 Think about his son, Hunter Biden.

-He is a uh well-renowned artist and somebody who's highly sought after for boards all over the country because he really has impeccable judgment and character.
+He is a well-renowned artist and somebody who's highly sought after for boards all over the country because he really has impeccable judgment and character.

-And this is again, it goes back to the gaslighting.
+And this is, again, it goes back to the gaslighting, is that we all know the reality.

-And I understand, I mean, I understand that there are certain gripes that people have with Trump.
+I mean, I understand that there are certain gripes that people have with Trump.

-If you want to say, hey, we have challenges with them both, but I I like this certain policy of the Democrats.
+If you want to say, hey, we have challenges with them both, but I like this certain policy of the Democrats.

 Carol Roth, always a pleasure having you on.

-And uh, where are you now?
+And where are you now?

-You're uh California these days, right?
+You're California these days, right?

-But you can find me online where I spend a lot of my time.
+It just depends on the day, but you can find me online where I spend a lot of my time.

 And that doesn't have a lot of taxes online.

 At Carol J.S.
-Roth on the Twitter or X or whatever they're calling this day, she's the queen of Twitchy, believe me, they're always quoting her.
+Roth on the Twitter X or whatever they're calling these days, she's the queen of Twitchy.

 Carol, thanks so much for joining us.